HanSolo/jarkanoid/README.md

 JArkanoid is a simple clone of the game Arkanoid from 1986 by Taito written in JavaFX.

 The game contains 32 levels and is only missing the last level at the moment.

-Also the molecules and other obstacles that are flying around are not implemented (yet).
+It is not an 100% clone of the original game because it does not contain the molecules and other things that are flying around and that one can shoot.
+I might add them later though.
+Also the bonus block that adds the additional balls is working a bit differently than the original one.
+The speed of the ball is also constant and will not vary over time.

+All sprites and spritemaps are drawn by myself and can be found in the resources folder in the main directory of the project.
+These files are in the format of Affinity Designer.

 ### Gameplay
 - Space key to start the game or shoot (when laser paddle)